 It doesn’t have any customer reviews

 We recommend that you Google any loan institution you might want to borrow from.
-Not only will you find customer reviews detailing the positive or negative experiences most people have, you’ll be able to determine legitimacy.
+Not only will you find customer reviews detailing the positive or negative experiences most people have, but you’ll also be able to determine legitimacy.
 You can find these reviews on the lender’s Google business page, local forums, and social media platforms.
 Be careful with the latter, though.
 Businesses can moderate the comments on their Facebook posts, for example.
 When the business has this opportunity, reviews can’t necessarily be trusted.

 But many false lenders won’t bother with social media pages at all.
 Social networks tend to crack down on scams, and people can report scammers so quickly and easily that social doesn’t end up being worth a scammer’s effort.
 Most operate on a “slash and burn” model.
 Get in, steal some money, and come back tomorrow with a new phony name.
 Any lender with a long-established social presence and plenty of customer reviews isn’t likely to be a scammer.

 It pressures you to act fast

 Lenders are not auctioneers.
 We’re not here to crank up the pressure or talk you into accepting a deal that might expire at midnight.
 But scammers often will.
 “I don’t know if this rate will be available tomorrow” is a common phrase in their toolbox.
 They want you to make a quick, uneducated decision.

 Unfortunately, this is also a behavior espoused by many “legitimate,” government-registered lenders, as well.
 Their fast-talking, high-pressure tactics are designed to get you to sign before you’ve understood the complicated terms and conditions mentioned above.

 Helix will never pressure you to accept any terms, and we’ll explain those terms clearly in language normal people can understand.
 Our rates don’t expire tomorrow, because that’s not how lending works.